- B.Arch. (5-year professional program), Carleton University, 1995

-As Associate Dean Research (since 2017), Lisa chairs the Ph.D. in Design and Planning Program and the Faculty of Architecture Research Committee; strategizes initiatives and reports on Faculty research for various venues; incentivizes the Undergraduate Research Award, and other funding opportunities; and serves as Academic Liaison for the Cooperative Education / Integrated Work Program (launched in 2018).
-Lisa served as Associate Head of the Department of Architecture from 2016 to 2019.
-During this time she led the 2017 Architecture Program Report and related collaborative preparations for the successful 2018 CACB Accreditation visit; re-launched ArchFolio – a publication of student work; and helped coordinate many operational aspects of the Department.
-Lisa is a member of BEA-Prairies (Building Equality in Architecture).
-Nationally, she is a President of the Canadian Architecture Certification Board (CACB) (a Director since 2019), and member of the “Future of Architecture” / Rise for Architecture working group with the Regulatory Organizations of Architecture in Canada (ROAC) (Since 2017).
+From 2017 to 2023 Lisa served as Associate Dean Research, Academic Liaison for the Cooperative Education / Integrated Work Program, which was launched in 2018, Associate Head of the Department of Architecture (2016 - 2019).
+She led the 2017 Architecture Program Report and collaborative preparations for the successful 2018 CACB Accreditation visit and re-launched ArchFolio – a publication of student work.
+Lisa is a member of BEA-Prairies (Building Equality in Architecture), President (2022-2024) of the Canadian Architecture Certification Board (CACB), and a member of the “Future of Architecture” / Rise for Architecture working group with the Regulatory Organizations of Architecture in Canada (ROAC) (Since 2017).

 Lisa’s research encompasses topics in architectural history, theory and design.
 These include: architectural agency and representation, especially dramatic modes of representation implicit in the works and words of architects; the role of architects and architecture in dramatic literature (from Aristophanes to Ionesco); stories and myths about architectural origins; the reciprocity of theatre and architecture, as well as literature and architecture; performance space and the role of festivals in shaping urban environments and cultural identity; architecture’s interrelation with politics and social justice; the creative role of metaphor for architects and the rhetorical function of architecture in philosophy; phenomenological and hermeneutic approaches to contemporary architecture; pedagogical approaches engaging imagination and critical thinking as integral to design practice and professionalism; and other trans-historical topics that remain central to modern architecture and contemporary practice, including ornament, space, cultural memory, and ethical imagination.